David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Clos des MΓ©sanges

-πŸ—’οΈ Note: David concludes January in complete professional silence.
-This period is a deliberate “cleansing of the palate” after the Glass Spider tour, allowing him to reconnect with the raw energy of rock music before his next major collaboration.
+πŸ—’οΈ Notes: Bowie concludes January in complete professional silence.
+This period serves as a necessary “cleansing of the palate,” allowing him to reconnect with the energy of rock music before his upcoming collaborations with Reeves Gabrels and the Sales brothers.

 First Contact & Musical Reconnection – February 1988